impactoss/impactoss-user-manual/usecases.md

 #### 1. Visitor

-To learn you can use IMPACT OSS without having a user account please start at
+To learn how you can use IMPACT OSS without having a user account please start at

 * [**Visitor overview**](/visitors/visitor.md)